gskinnerTeam/flutter-stateful-props/README.md

    duration: widget.duration,
    vsync: Provider.of<TickerProvider>(context, listen: false))
 ```
 This Controller will become out of sync if either of these dependencies change in the future.
-It's up to you to override `didChangeWidget` and implement the diff-check your self: `if(oldWidget.foo != widget.foo) // blah blah blah`.
+It's up to you to override `didUpdateWidget` and `didChangeDependencies` and implement the diff-check your self: `if(oldWidget.foo != widget.foo) // blah blah blah`.
 This is confusing for new devs, annoying for experienced devs, and prone to bugs for all.

 `StatefulProps` solves this issue by using a `syncProp()` call when registering your Props:
 ```dart